Artwork detail

 WU 3768

-Spanish Surrealist Joan Miró was one of the most influential artists of modernist abstraction.
-This large Peinture is from a series of eighteen images executed by the artist, all with the same name.
-Based on an earlier collage of fragments from sales catalogs, the painting presents an image of abstract, biomorphic forms interlocked across the surface of the canvas.
-It is rendered primarily with flat blacks and whites but also with simple primary and secondary hues, including red, blue, yellow, and brown in the smaller forms, while the hard-edged organic shapes are set against an amorphous brown and green background.
-Creating a tension between the illusion of depth and an emphasis on surface effects, Miró's amoeba-like forms appear to be in constant metamorphosis and flux; they waver between purely formal elements and suggestions of bodily forms or individual organic entities.
-At the same time, within the context of the early 1930s, the large, dark, and foreboding forms that invade and subsume others can be seen as an image of fascist violence and cruelty.
+The Spanish artist Joan Miró was one of the most significant early proponents of Surrealism.
+This large painting belongs to a series of eighteen similar compositions.
+Based on an earlier collage of biomorphic fragments cut out from sales catalogs, the painting presents an image of abstracted forms interlocked across the surface of the canvas.
+The hard-edged organic shapes, rendered primarily with flat blacks and whites but also with simple primary and secondary hues, are set against an amorphous brown and green background.
+The painting exhibits a tension between the illusion of depth and an emphasis on flat surface effects, as Miró's amoeba-like forms appear to be in constant metamorphosis and flux.
+They waver between being purely formal elements and alluding to organic entities.
+At the same time, within the context of the early 1930s, the large, dark, and foreboding shapes that invade and subsume others might be seen as a reference to fascist violence and cruelty.
+[Permanent collection label, 2019]